 Museums, theatres, attractions – Berlin’s culture is just waiting to be explored!
 Many buildings permit individual access to visitors who are visually impaired.

 The Allgemeine Blinden- und Sehbehindertenverein Berlin (ABSV), provides you with a monthly culture and leisure programme in cooperation with its partners.
 Upon request, the association employees will accompany you to exhibitions and events.

 Berlin’s museums offer special tours for the blind such as at the Bauhaus-Archiv or the Otto Weidt Museum.
 During the Second World War, Otto Weidt who was blind himself, saved numerous Jews from deportation in the former workshop for the blind.
 Needless to say, all exhibits are written in Braille.
-In the Jewish Museum, a blind guide will lead you through the impressive building which was designed by the architect Libeskind.
+In the Jewish Museum, tactile models and tactile plans for individual exhibits are available to you in the imposing building by architect Libeskind.
 You can feel your way round Charlottenburg Palace with all your senses.
 Authentic reproductions of the palace and palace gardens are sure to provide you with a spatial view.
 More information about guided tours and barrier-free attractions:

 - Otto Weidt Museum (only in German)

 - Charlottenburg Palace (only in German)

 The blind and visually impaired are also guided through the Reichstag.
 As with all visitors, you need to register before visiting.
 You can then try out the parliamentary seats in the Bundestag, which will give you a sensory impression of German politics.
 The Reichstag also has three tactile models of the building at a scale of 1:1000.
 You can feel the reliefs for the plenary hall, the dome and the surrounding government district.

 - More information: Reichstag for people with disabilities